TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 ___
 ### GetImmaculateConceptionState () {: aria-label='Functions' }
 #### int GetImmaculateConceptionState ( ) {: .copyable aria-label='Functions' }
 Returns how many hearts have been collected with the Immaculate Conception item.
+Resets to 0 after spawning a familiar/soul heart.

 ___
 ### GetKeepersSackBonus () {: aria-label='Functions' }